 GeneCards Summary for SNTA1 Gene

 SNTA1 (Syntrophin Alpha 1) is a Protein Coding gene.
 Diseases associated with SNTA1 include Long Qt Syndrome 12 and Long Qt Syndrome 1.
-Among its related pathways are NGF Pathway and DREAM Repression and Dynorphin Expression.
-GO annotations related to this gene include actin binding and PDZ domain binding.
+Among its related pathways are Muscular Dystrophies and Dystrophin-Glycoprotein Complex and NGF Pathway.
+Gene Ontology (GO) annotations related to this gene include actin binding and PDZ domain binding.
 An important paralog of this gene is SNTB1.

 UniProtKB/Swiss-Prot for SNTA1 Gene

 Adapter protein that binds to and probably organizes the subcellular localization of a variety of membrane proteins.
 May link various receptors to the actin cytoskeleton and the extracellular matrix via the dystrophin glycoprotein complex.
 Plays an important role in synapse formation and in the organization of UTRN and acetylcholine receptors at the neuromuscular synapse.
 Binds to phosphatidylinositol 4,5-bisphosphate (By similarity).